communitiesuk/funding-service-design-frontend/README.md

     pytest --driver Chrome --driver-path .venv/lib/python3.10/site-packages/chromedriver_py/chromedriver_win32.exe

-The aXe report is printed in the route at axe_report.json
+The aXe reports are printed at /axe_reports

-# Performance Testing
+## Performance Testing

 Performance tests are stored in a separate repository which is then run in the pipeline.
 If you want to run the performance tests yourself follow the steps in the README for the performance test repo located [here](https://github.com/communitiesuk/funding-service-design-performance-tests/blob/main/README.md)